I-am-PUID-0/DMB/README.md

 - For questions related to cli_debrid or phalanx_db, join the cli_debrid [discord server](https://discord.gg/jAmqZJCZJ4)
 - or create a new [issue](https://github.com/godver3/cli_debrid/issues) if you find a bug or have an idea for an improvement.

+### Decypharr
+- For questions related to decypharr, check out the [Docs](https://sirrobot01.github.io/decypharr/)
+- or create a new [issue](https://github.com/sirrobot01/decypharr/issues) if you find a bug or have an idea for an improvement.

 ## 🍻 Buy **[Riven Media](https://github.com/rivenmedia)** a beer/coffee? :)